 Peer Health Advocates are an integral part of the Wellness and Health Promotion team.
 Peer Health Advocates are students trained in health education, communication, and program facilitation who assist in implementing the services provided by the program.

-Nurse Response is an after-hours nurse advice line that is available to students whenever Student Health Services is closed.
+Student Health Services offers an after-hours nurse advice line that is available to students whenever the clinic is closed.
 Experienced nurses will provide you with medical guidance, health information, decision-making assistance, and referrals.

 Medical and Mental Health Resources

 Emergency Rooms and Urgent Care Centers (PDF)